Avoid food poisoning from old pizza

 How to Avoid Food Poisoning from Old Pizza?

-How Pizza Can Cause Food Poisoning?
+Why Old Pizza Can Cause Food Poisoning

 "Spoiled slice of pizza with slimy cheese and discolored toppings on a messy kitchen counter, with a woman in the background holding her stomach in pain, illustrating food poisoning risk from improperly stored pizza."